 Lesson Idea from Facing History and Ourselves Overview

 Seventh graders at Orinda Intermediate School are taking a personal approach to the study of Islam by inviting Shajee Syed-Quadri to be a guest speaker in their world history class.
 As president of the Muslim Student Association at Irvington High School, Shajee shares stories about what it's like to be a typical American teenager and a practicing Muslim.
 This peer-to-peer program breaks down religious and cultural stereotypes, and provides the space for students to connect and learn from each other.
 This film is part of a series featuring Facing History and Ourselves.
 To turn on closed captioning for this film, click play, then click the Subtitles/CC button on the bottom of the video player.
-Learn how to start a NIOS campaign at your school with our free Not In Our School Quick Start Guide To start a Not In Our School Video Action Kit, a comprehensive tool kit featuring films, lessons, and resources designed to motivate students to speak out against bullying, and create new ways to make their schools safe for everyone.
+Learn how to start a NIOS campaign at your school with our free Not In Our School Quick Start Guide.
+This video is part of the Not In Our School Video Action Kit, a comprehensive tool kit featuring films, lessons, and resources designed to motivate students to speak out against bullying, and create new ways to make their schools safe for everyone.
 Learn more about the Video Action Kit.

 Schools and college campuses are screening Not In Our Town: Class Actions across the country.
 Here we will compile ideas on how to use this PBS program in your classroom.
 Thanks to Newcomers High School (Long Island City, NY) teacher Julie Mann and Lakewood High School (Lakewood, OH) teacher Joe Lobozzo for preparing these comprehensive materials.
 Pre-Screening Activities Part 1: Mississippi Part 2: Indiana Part 3: California Post-Screening Activities How have you used Class Actions on your school or campus?
 Let us know and we'll share your lesson plan here at NotInOurSchool.org to share with other educators.